 Some athletes are faced with a choice: either stop being active or use their walking leg for everything.
 Ver Kuilen chose the latter, but it came with a price.
 She broke her prosthesis many times as a kid, often doing mundane things like participating in gym class at school — the sort of things her peers didn’t have to think twice about.

 And she was asking a lot of her body.
-“I was running with my pelvis out of alignment,” she explains.
+“I was running my pelvis out of alignment,” she explains.
 Running was painful for Ver Kuilen.
 She had to push through that pain for most athletic activity until she got a proper running blade — at age 26.

 “I waited 16 years for a chance to really, truly run again,” Ver Kuilen says.